Documenting the American South Logo

 Right.

-BILL FINGER:
+WILLIAM FINGER:

 ZENO PONDER:

-He's hoping to take this $35 million, and apparently taking it with the blessings of the Republican leaders here in Madison county and spending it in other counties—hopefully someplace for sale.
+He's hoping to take this $35 million, and apparently taking it with the blessings of the Republican leaders here in Madison County and spending it in other counties—hopefully some place for sale.
 I got news for him.
 He's just making this a more solidly Democratic county by depriving us of what was rightfully ours.

-BILL FINGER:
+WILLIAM FINGER:

 Well, that's a good perspective on where politics are now, to kind of jump back and keep with the story in 1948 when you started thinking about . . .